-Notice: The information contained herein is for Informational Purposes Only.
-While every effort has been made to ensure the accuracy of this information, readers should consult with an attorney before acting on any such information.
-No liability is assumed by YPDcrime.com for any losses suffered directly or indirectly by any person relying on the information because its accuracy cannot be guaranteed.
+Disclaimer: While every effort has been made to ensure that the information contained in this site is accurate and current, readers should consult with a qualified attorney before acting on any such information.
+No liability is assumed by this website for any losses suffered directly or indirectly by any person relying on the information because its accuracy cannot be guaranteed.